reshama/git-intro-workshop4-pyladies/resource_commit_message.md

 * it is a list of changes
 * a list of actions you (or someone) have taken that have resulted in versions of the work

+>"commits should really contain whole ideas of completed work"

+>"Don’t beat yourself up for a big, messy commit with a vague label like "fixed the header"— just know that better is possible and aim for it when you can."

 ## Be Useful
 * summarize the change
 * make it useful to you and your teammates